 Other threats to pilot whales

-While pilot whales are not classified as endangered, most organizations agree that human activity is the primary threat to the species.
+Pilot whales are not classified as endangered.
+However, most organizations agree that human activity is the primary threat to the species.
 Like countless marine animals, pilot whales are swept up as bycatch during commercial fishing expeditions and become entangled in discarded fishing gear.
-A 2020 WWF report found that between 500,000 and 1 million tons of fishing gear enter the ocean each year.
+A 2020 WWF report found that between 500,000 and one million tons of fishing gear enter the ocean each year.
 And the number of species affected by this pollution has doubled since 1997.
 This can be either by entanglement or accidentally ingesting the plastic.
 Now, 66 percent of marine mammals are affected.

 Commercial whaling is another point of concern, according to the International Whaling Commission.
 During the 20th century, an estimated 2.9 million whales were killed for commercial reasons, with multiple species affected.
 Blue whale populations have declined by up to 90 percent compared to pre-whaling estimates.